 On the other hand, smaller, more localized businesses with a focus on brick-and-mortar can still take full advantage of social media marketing.
 Let’s say you own a butcher shop.
 Staff or owners could post tutorials about cuts of meat and how to best prepare and cook them, or an image of the sandwich of the day .
 Friends send other local friends your page.
 If you’re posting appealing food and recipes, people will want to follow and share your profile.
 All of this will increase the presence and exposure of your brand.

-The idea of the “experience economy” has become more popular and influential every year.
-And in the post pandemic environment, it’s likely to gain even more traction.
+The “experience economy” idea has become more popular and influential every year.
+And in the post-pandemic environment, it’s likely to gain even more traction.
 As such, your in-store user experience will be crucial to maintaining a successful brick-and-mortar retail operation.
-There isn’t just one blueprint for how to make your shop more enjoyable, but striving to constantly add unique and memorable dimensions is a must.
+There isn’t just one blueprint for how to make your shop more enjoyable, but striving to add unique and memorable dimensions constantly is a must.

 To be sure, not every retailer can be like Nike or Lululemon with augmented reality, in-house yoga studios, and Metaverse collaborations.
 But that doesn’t mean you can’t design interesting, captivating, and original in-store experiences for your customers.
-Think cheese tastings for wineries, author readings for bookstores, and even craft making tutorials for gift shops.
+Think cheese tastings for wineries, bookstore author readings, and even craft-making tutorials for gift shops.
 If planned and executed correctly, these activities will help create memorable experiences that connect with your client community.

 It’s no great secret that a ton of shopping is now done through eCommerce channels.
 Many legacy brick-and-mortar stores have made moves to adapt to this shifting retail landscape.
 For example, the high-end apparel store Nordstrom launched their “Nordstrom Local” concept in 2017 as a “convenient service hub for online order pickup and returns, express alterations, and more.”